Turin–Lyon high-speed railway: Pre-construction studies

-The worthiness of the new line was the subject of heated debate, primarily in Italy.
-After a 2005 attempt to start reconnaissance work near Susa resulted in violent confrontations between opponents and police, an Italian governmental commission was set up in 2006 to study all the issues.
+The merits of the new line were the subject of heated debate, primarily in Italy.
+After violent confrontations between opponents and police during a 2005 attempt to start reconnaissance work near Susa, an Italian governmental commission was set up in 2006 to study all the issues.

 The work of the commission between 2007 and 2009 was summarized into seven papers (Quaderni).
 An eighth summary paper focused on cost–benefit analysis was unveiled in June 2012.